zren45/Personal-Website/posts/coding-roadmap.md

 # Week 1 & 2

-### 1. Understand principals of effective learning
+## 1. Understand principals of effective learning

 Please watch this video to understand how you can learn effectively so that you can get maximum output by investing minimum amount of time.

 <https://www.youtube.com/watch?v=yZFrSDjRvjk>

-### 2. Computer Science Principals
+## 2. Computer Science Principals

 Program or code runs on a computer and uses CPU,RAM, input/output devices.
 This khan academy course goes over all these basic principals of computer science.
 Data is stored as bits (1s and 0s) in RAM and disk.
-The course will also go over fundamentals of binary numbers. **In this course only follow first 4 sections (1) Digital Information (2) The Internet (3) Programming (4) Algorithms** Completing remaining sections is optional and do it if you have time and interest.
+The course will also go over fundamentals of binary numbers.
+In this course only follow first 4 sections

+1. Digital Information
+2. The Internet
+3. Programming
+4. Algorithms

+Completing remaining sections is optional and do it if you have time and interest.

 <https://www.khanacademy.org/computing/ap-computer-science-principles/computers-101>

 # Week 3 & 4

-### 3. Choose Career Track
+## 3. Choose Career Track

 Being programmer is like being a doctor where there are many different specializations.
 Doctor can be a heart specialist, a lung doctor or a general physician.
 Similarly you can become a web programmer, mobile app developer or backend developer.
 Here I have outlined